 If a power purchase agreement is determined to be a lease, entities will still need to assess whether the power purchase agreement contains any embedded derivatives that are not clearly and closely related to the host contract (i.e., the contract to purchase power).
 Embedded derivatives arise where terms in the power purchase agreement reference risks that are unrelated to the purchase of power, such as foreign currency features.
-If they are not closely related to the host contract and accounted for as derivatives under IFRS 9.
+If they are not closely related to the host contract, they must be separated from the host contract and accounted for as derivatives under IFRS 9.
 The host contract would retain its treatment as a lease.